argavi1/argavi1/README.md

 - 👋 Hi, I’m @argavi1
-- 👀 I’m interested in Software QA
+- 👀 I’m interested in Software QA Engineer/ Software Development Engineer Testing
-- 🌱 I’m currently learning Selenium WebDriver, Postman, Mocha JS, Chai JS
+- 🌱 I’m currently work as Software QA Engineer
-- 💞️ I’m looking to collaborate on website testing
+- 💞️ I’m looking for the new oppurtunity to find bugs & assure your software/product quality
-- 📫 How to reach me linkedIn (https://www.linkedin.com/in/argavi-koto-86734712b/)
+- 📫 How to reach me linkedIn (https://www.linkedin.com/in/argavi-koto/)

 <!---
 argavi1/argavi1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.